 When I've finished, what course can I do next?

-Ballet at the barre, Floor barre or Classical Ballet: beginners.
+Ballet at the barre, Floor barre or Classical Ballet: improvers

 Alex began teaching classical ballet in 2012 and has been at City Lit since 2017.
 His life in dance goes back much further, to 1980, when he took his very first steps in ballet, becoming instantly addicted.
 Having completed his dance training, he embarked on a 16 year stage career with various companies in the UK, Austria, Spain and Germany, performing in classical ballets, contemporary works and in musicals.
 He holds teaching qualifications from the Royal Academy of Dance and an MA in Dance Pedagogy from the Palucca University of Dresden.
 In Germany he taught classes at vocational and company level.
 Since returning to London, he has enjoyed connecting with dancers of all ages and abilities.
-Alongside City Lit, he teaches at London Studio Centre, Royal Academy of Dance, Gielgud Academy and Pineapple Dance Studios and also assists PACE classes for adults with Parkinson's.
+Alongside City Lit, he teaches at London Studio Centre, Royal Academy of Dance, Gielgud Academy and Pineapple Dance Studios.
 He loves passing on his knowlege of dance, acquired from many wonderful teachers, to anyone who is curious to learn about the art form.
-In addition to teaching ballet, he writes about it, contributing articles to the monthly magazine Dancing Times.
+In addition to teaching ballet, he writes about it.
+From 2018-2020 Alex contributed to the publication Dancing Times.
+Currently he writes dance articles and and reviews for bachtrack.com.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.